baileyp1/BecA-ILRI_WorkshopJune2018/Practical5_VariantCalling_ArabidopsisAccessions.md

 * **Question:** From the output printed to the screen, what is the percent of duplicate reads?

 <br>

 **Step 5 - Merge the bam files**

 * Merge the bam files for both samples.
-This time we do not need to use the -r flag to attach the read group information because it has already been added:
+For this practical, we do not need to use the -r flag to attach the read group information because it has already been added:

 ```sh
 samtools merge -f merged.bam Col_0_st_rmdup.bam Ler_0_st_rmdup.bam